The Speed-Robustness Trade-Off for First-Order Methods with Additive Gradient Noise: Introduction

+The noise-free setting is well-studied, and algorithms have been discovered that achieve optimal worst-case iteration complexity for a variety of different function classes.
+We discuss these results in \cref{sec:algodesign_QmL,sec:algodesign_FmL}, where we present our algorithm designs for $Q_{m,L}$ and $F_{m,L}$, respectively.

-There are fundamental lower bounds on the asymptotic convergence rate of iterative methods with noisy gradient oracles.
+In the additive gradient noise setting, there are fundamental lower bounds on the asymptotic convergence rate of iterative methods.
 No matter what iterative scheme is used, $\mathbb{E}\norm{x^t-x^\star}^2$ cannot decay asymptotically to zero faster than $1/t$.
-Roughly, this is because the rate at which error can decay is limited by the concentration properties of the gradient noise \cite{nemirovsky_yudin_book,minimax_lowbound}.
-This optimal asymptotic rate is achieved by Gradient Descent with a \emph{diminishing stepsize} that decreases like $1/t$ (henceforth referred to as GDDS).
-From an asymptotic standpoint, there is no benefit to using anything more complicated than GDDS.
+Roughly, this is because the rate at which error can decay is limited by the concentration properties of the gradient noise \cite{ghadimi-lan1,ghadimi-lan2}.
+This optimal asymptotic rate is achieved by Gradient Descent with a \emph{diminishing stepsize} that decays as $1/t$ \cite[Thm.~4.7]{bottou2018} (GDDS).
+However, GDDS can suffer from poor finite-time performance: iterates may require many steps to reach the asymptotic regime.
+In practice, algorithms are run for a finite horizon, and if the transient phase persists, the resulting error can remain large.
+Hence, asymptotic optimality does not imply finite-time efficiency.